csgong/blog/source/javascript/es6/es6_collections.md

 strMapToObj(myMap) //=> { yes: true, no: false }
 ```

-> It should be noted that elements in map and set can be iterated with the order of their insertion.
+> **It should be noted that elements in map and set can be iterated with the order of their insertion**.

 # Additional resources